 - The VDC system is designed to help the driver maintain stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
 Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully. - Do not modify the vehicle's suspension.
 If suspension parts such as shock absorbers, struts, springs, stabilizer bars, bushings and wheels are not NISSAN recommended for your vehicle or are extremely deteriorated, the VDC system may not operate properly.
-This could adversely affect vehicle handling performance, and - 📆 indicator may flash or the - 2 the indicator liaht mav illuminate.
+This could adversely affect vehicle handling performance, and the a indicator light may flash or illuminate.

-If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and both the $\overrightarrow{\Pi}$ and $\overrightarrow{\overrightarrow{\Pi}}$ indicator light may illuminate.
+If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and the R indicator light may illuminate.

-- If engine control related parts are not NISSAN recommended or are extremely deteriorated, both the \overrightarrow{R} and the \overrightarrow{R} indicator light may illuminate. - When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the discretized indicator may flash or the discretized indicator light may illuminate.
-Do not drive on these types of roads. - When driving on an unstable surface such as a turntable, ferry, elevator or ramp, the n indicator may flash or the indicator light may illuminate.
+- If engine control related parts are not NISSAN recommended or are extremely deteriorated, the 🛱 indicator light may illuminate. - When driving on extremely inclined surfaces such as higher banked corners, the VDC system may not operate properly and the 🛱 indicator light may flash or illuminate.
+Do not drive on these types of roads. - When driving on an unstable surface such as a turntable, ferry, elevator or ramp, the indicator light may flash or illuminate.
 This is not a malfunction.
 Restart the engine after driving onto a stable surface.

-- If wheels or tires other than the NISSAN recommended ones are used, the VDC system may not operate properly and the flash or the - The VDC system is not a substitute for winter tires or tire chains on a snow covered road.
+The VDC system is not a substitute for winter tires or tire chains on a snow covered road.